silahian/VisualHFT/README.md

 ![Limit Order Book](/docImages/Aspose.Words.5b849bdf-d96d-4013-ad76-8c3daba3aead.007.png)
 ![Stats](/docImages/Aspose.Words.5b849bdf-d96d-4013-ad76-8c3daba3aead.008.png)

-**Why I decided to open the project and the motivations**: too much work for one person.
-Besides, my focus has always been on the server side, designing high-frequency trading software.
+## Why I decided to open the project and the motivations
+The focus has always been on the server side, designing high-frequency trading software.
 Not that much for the UI.
 Besides, there is no open-source project that provides market microstructure visualization and analysis.
 That’s why the goal of this project is to be able to display specialized data around microstructures.

 If we can build up a community around this product, it could help to improve the current architecture, make it much more scalable and be able to add nice new features.
 Ideally, adding more advanced real-time risk metrics, analytics, and TCA (trade cost analysis).

-**Things to improve**:
+## Things to improve
 - currently using Telerik Charts.
 Replace them with some good opensource WPF charts.
 - documentation and wiki page.
 - code architecture.